King Edward VIII at Abertillery.

-His Majesty was shown into the Feeding Centre where 40 children from Gelli Crug and the Church School were being fed Pea Soup, Meat and Bread Pudding, served on plain White tables without table-cloths.
-After chatting to several children the King spoke to Mr Frank Thomas the Supervisor of the centre who were wearing several medals he had received in the 131st Field Ambulance 38th Division.
+His Majesty was shown into the Rhiw Park Feeding Centre where 40 children from Gelli Crug and the Church School were being fed – Pea soup, meat and bread pudding, served on plain white tables without table-cloths.
+After chatting to several children the King spoke to Mr Frank Thomas the supervisor of the centre who were wearing several medals he had received in the 131st Field Ambulance 38th Division.
 Mr Thomas was asked of his experience in the 38th Division and then asked how many meals were being served to each child and he replied two meals daily, the children were in the charge of Miss Warfield and Mr Worthy Richardson.

 The Naming of the Children’s Park.

-Upon leaving the Feeding Centre the King was escorted to the Rhiw Park and was told it was for the exclusive use of the children, at this point Mr Beynon then requested the Kings permission to regard the visit as the opening of the ground and also to name it the “King George V, Children’s Playing Ground” and the King granted this permission.
+Upon leaving the Rhiw Park Feeding Centre, the King was escorted to the Rhiw Park and was told it was for the exclusive use of the children, at this point Mr Beynon then requested the Kings permission to regard the visit as the opening of the ground and also to name it the “King George V, Children’s Playing Ground” with which the King granted this permission.

-At Rhiw Park His Majesty inspected 23 unemployed men, some of whom were wearing Army medals, he spoke to four of them as follows – Mr Robert Williams of No13 Cross Street, Abertillery, Mr Richard Hathaway of Glantorvan Terrace, Penybont of the Kings Royal Rifles, Mr Hathaway was wearing a Scarf that had been knitted by the Duke of York.
-Mr H. J. Moore of No1 Cross Street, Abertillery and Mr Bert Eadie of Tillery Street.
+At Rhiw Park, His Majesty inspected 23 unemployed men, some of whom were wearing army medals, he spoke to four of them as follows – Mr Robert Williams of 13 Cross Street, Abertillery, Mr Richard Hathaway of Glantorvan Terrace, Penybont of the Kings Royal Rifles, Mr Hathaway was wearing a Scarf that had been knitted by the Duke of York.
+Mr H. J. Moore of 1 Cross Street, Abertillery and Mr Bert Eadie of Tillery Street.
 Before leaving Abertillery the King also spoke to the Right Hon.
 Mr W. Brace and Mr W. B. Harrison.
 The spectators sang “God Save the King” as the King drove away.